SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/04-MySQL.md

 The MySQL storage engine architecture enables us to select a specialized storage engine for a particular application need while being completely shielded from the need to manage any specific application coding requirements.

-In the logical storage we have our instances, each one consisting of a database with its tables.
+In the logical storage, we have our instances, each one consisting of a database with its tables.

-In the phisical storage we have our data files and logs.
+In the physical storage, we have our data files and logs.

 [image assetsSrc="Introduction-To-Databases(5).png" /]

 [/slide]

-[slide]
+[slide hideTitle]

 # Database Table Elements

-The table is the main building block of any database, where each row is called record or entity.
+The table is the main building block of any database, where each row is called a record or entity.
 Columns define the type of data they contain.

-Additionaly in a relational database such as MySQL we have **primary** keys and **secondary** keys which we use to define the relation between the tables.
+Additionally, in a relational database such as MySQL, we have **primary** keys and **secondary** keys, which we use to define the relationship between the tables.

 In the example below we have **Customer** table with **primary** key **customer_id** and **secondary** key **city_id**.